TedHusted/awake/awake.md/awake.md

 “Earlier this week, the social media platform Pulse released an update to its AI Assistant, Ally.
 The update is exceeding the highest expectations of its members.
 The results may be significant enough to warrant an OASA inquiry to see if the breakthrough can be shared with the AI community.”

-Keeping his elbow on the table, Noah raises his hand shoulder-high to attract the attention of Dr. Martique.
+Keeping his elbow on the table, Noah raises his hand shoulder-high to attract the attention of Dr. Martique, who then looks his way.

 “Deputy Director, in the interest of full disclosure, my in-law is the Chief Experience Officer of Pulse.”